SamVerschueren/babel-engine-plugin/readme.md

 The most popular Webpack loader for Babel, [`babel-loader`](https://github.com/babel/babel-loader), describes that you should [exclude `node_modules`](https://github.com/babel/babel-loader#babel-loader-is-slow) because you should transpile as few files as possible.
 This means, you will also exclude all the modules that utilize the new ES2016 features.

 This Webpack plugin only transpiles modules in `node_modules`, if you need to transpile your source files as well, use `babel-loader`.
-This plugin checks checks the [`engines`](https://docs.npmjs.com/files/package.json#engines) field in `package.json` and only transpiles the dependency if it does not support Node.js 0.10.
+This plugin checks the [`engines`](https://docs.npmjs.com/files/package.json#engines) field in `package.json` and only transpiles the dependency if it does not support Node.js 0.10.

 The full discussion can be found [here](https://github.com/sindresorhus/ama/issues/446).